woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - How many student credits [Statistical Inference 1](course)
 - How many student points [Re-Thinking Value Creation](course)
 - How many student credits from [Yhteiskuntatutkimuksen tutkinto-ohjelman esittely](course)
-- How many student points from [Terveyden edistämisen perusteet(course)
+- How many student points from [Terveyden edistämisen perusteet](course)
 - How many ECTS from [Diskurssianalyysi](course)
 - How many student credits is [Perintö-, lahja- ja varainsiirtoverotus](course)
 - How many points is [Kandidaatintutkielmaseminaari - Seminaari](course)